Click on a question to expand or collapse

 In short, yes!
 Consider how you will convince a potential employer how you are different than the applicants represented by the pile of resumes on the desk.
 Everyone is a computer user, yet few truly understand the nature of the software that makes computers do what they do.
-You may not be hired as a programmer; however, you will almost certainly work with programmers or their products in your career and a semester or two of exposure can make all the difference in getting hired.
+You may not be hired as a programmer; however, you will almost certainly work with programmers or their products in your career, and thus a semester or two of exposure can make all the difference in getting hired.
 An ability to "script," (to "program," to "code") makes you an asset in interdisciplinary groups that increasingly rely on computing to retrieve and analyze the information that is needed.
 In many of the Sciences and areas of Mathematics it is inevitable that writing small programs yourself will be part of your job; and while you could learn the skills you need as you go, learning the discipline from a perspective of good design and careful planning will help to ensure that what you write will be better-designed, more reliable, and easier to maintain.

 - Would this major be good for me if I want to study web design?

 That depends.
 If you want to be a graphics designer, then a focus on Studio and/or Graphical Arts may be a more appropriate choice, possibly coupled with a Computer Science minor.
 Wheaton also has a new major in Film and New Media.
 However, if you want to be a force behind the software that drives highly interactive sites, then a deep knowledge of computing systems and the know-how of writing software is what you will need.
 In that case, a degree in Computer Science would be a wise move, possibly with an Art minor.
 Note also that Wheaton allows students to craft their own majors, and a few students have recently crafted 'Art-Computer Science' majors that combine their passion for graphical design and programming.

 - What programming languages do you teach?

 - What type of research/internship opportunities are there?